intel/llvm/sycl/doc/design/OffloadDesign.md

 option to the wrapper, `--cpu-tool-arg=<arg>`

-Similar to SYCL offloading to Intel GPUs using `--offload-arch`, SYCL AOT for Intel CPUs can also leverage the `--offload-arch` option.
+Similar to SYCL offloading to Intel GPUs using `--offload-arch`, SYCL AOT for Intel CPUs will also leverage the `--offload-arch` option.
 The valid CPU device names accepted for `--offload-arch` are CPU names from ``clang -march``.
 These names are more verbose, and do not overlap with the Intel GPU names.
-These user input CPU names are mapped to the corresponding ``openl-aot -march`` option.
+These user input CPU names are mapped to the corresponding ``opencl-aot -march`` option.

 The following table shows a mapping of the accepted values for `--offload-arch` to enable SYCL offloading to Intel CPUs and the corresponding `-march` value passed to opencl-aot.